Zedd1558/Traffic-Sign-Localization-and-Recognition/README.md

 ```
 python detectionPlusRecognition.py
 ```
+### Required libraries
+Tensorflow, OpenCV, Numpy, Matplotlib, sci-kit learn

 ### Implementation
 #### Localization
 To find out the regions containing traffic signs we used a well known machine learning technique called Haar Cascade Classifier.
 We used <a href="https://amin-ahmadi.com/cascade-trainer-gui/">this GUI tool</a> to train our cascade classifier using 500 positive images (samples) i.e. images of traffic signs from GTRSB dataset and 500 negative samples i.e. images of random objects.
-The features learned are contained in the output *cascade.xml* which is used by *OpenCV* to find out the Region of Interests that might contain traffic sign.
+The features learned are contained in the output *cascade.xml* which is used by *OpenCV* to find out the Region of Interests (ROI) that might contain traffic sign.

 <p align="center">
   <img src="https://github.com/Zedd1558/traffic-sign-recognition-tutorial-code/blob/master/documentation/detect.png" width="400" /></p>